edibotopic/edibotopic-website/content/blog/2023-04-23-on-interestingness.md

 +++
-title = "Valuing the Merely Interesting" date = 2023-04-23
-draft = false
+title = "On Valuing the Merely Interesting" date = 2023-04-23 draft = false